Wednesday, September 21

 Arborvitaes are wonderful shrubs which can act as a fence for your private property.
 You can grow arborvitaes in a straight row or as a plant individually.
-Arborvitaes are generally adaptable to various soils therefore growing arborvitaes in your garden should not be a very tedious task.
-Arborvitaes prefer colder climates to thrive and they are evergreen trees that wear emerald green color throughout the year.
+Arborvitaes are adaptable to various soils.
+Therefore, growing arborvitaes in your garden should not be a very tedious task.
+Arborvitaes prefer colder climates to thrive, and they are evergreen trees that wear emerald green color throughout the year.

 American Arborvitae – The American Arborvitae is also known as the American dark-green arborvitae because of its dark green appearance.
-This tree grows in a pyramid shape so it is thick at the bottom and starts narrowing towards the top.
-This tree is a Native American tree and has fan shaped leaves and attractive purple-brown pine cones which are ½ inch long with 8 to 10 scales.
+This tree grows in a pyramid shape, so it is thick at the bottom and starts narrowing towards the top.
+This tree is a Native American tree and has fan-shaped leaves and attractive purple-brown pine cones which are a ½ inch long with 8 to 10 scales.
 They are highly resistant to drought and can be grown in most soils which are moist and well drained.
 The pH level required to grow an American Arborvitae is 6.0 – 8.0.